kefahi/io/docs/readme.md

 * Data and changes are *almost* immutable (pretty much like git - or based on it - ).
 This immutability should come at minimal storage overhead (only historic delta's are saved, along with the full most up-to-date version)
 * Entry-oriented (document oriented): All the related data to an entry (Meta-data, actual content and any file hierarchy) is self contained in the entry object.
 That is compressed (e.g. entry_abc.tar.bz2).
 Each entry has a pointer to the respective module (including its specific version requirements) that has the format specifications and can interact with the entry.
 * Graph-enabled.
 Entries can have pointers (relations + attributes) to each other.
 * Modular data handlers: Modules that can ingest various types of data: Text, PDF, eBook, Media (Images, Audio, Video), JSON, CSV, Xml, Doc, Excel, Presentation, Avro, ORCFile, Parquet, Sqlite3 db ... etc. A Data handler module also includes the necessary code to parse, enrich and expose data/meta data.
-Each module would have ...
-  * Indexer / Analyzer
-  * Schema definition
-  * Reader/Writer/Converter
-  * Presentation Layer
-  * Binaries / Logic / code
-* Data entries are indexed so they can be searched. (using Lucene?)
+* Data entries are indexed so they can be searched. (using indexing technologies such as lucene)
-* Its all JVM-base initially.
 * Security: Proper access management and an entry is signed by its author
 * API Interface that encompasses all the features.
 High-performance Non-blocking. (netty?)
 * UI that interacts with the API; Views (list/Gride/cards/tree/graph), search interface, CRUD.
 * Distributed and decentralized.
 Just like/on top of your regular file/email/cms systems.
 * Does not rely on a Database engine; but rather has the data in textual representation (e.g. JSON)
 * Miners are additional components responsible for two things: finding new content and improving the quality/meta information of it.
 They mine local and external sedras looking for new content and new perspective on already existing content.

+## Content Modules

+Each module would have:
+  * Indexer / Analyzer
+  * Schema definitions
+  * Reader/Writer/Converter
+  * Presentation Layer
+  * Binaries / Logic / code

+## Miners
+Miners search for content according to the user's rules/criteria. e.g. Get me my friends updates that are of certain topics (tags), deliver messages.
+They maintain the meta data from all connected instances and from other miners.

 ## Folder structure